klette/pyroutes/doc/usage.rst

     def index(request):
     	return Response(tmpl.render('index.xml', {}))

-You can read more about the template system in TODO: Write node about templates.
+For more information about XML-Template, see :ref:`xml_template_intro`.